Issaquah School District Mission and Ends Statements

 |* Personal Pathway Requirements are related courses that lead to a specific post high school career or educational outcome chosen by the student, based on the student's interest and High School and Beyond Plan, that may include Career and Technical Education, and are intended to provide a focus for the student's learning.|

-MATH REQUIREMENT: Only math credits earned while in grades 9 through 12 will satisfy the math graduation requirement.
+Math Requirement: Only those math credits earned while in grades 9 through 12 will satisfy the math graduation requirement.
 The three mathematics credits required under this section must include:

 - Algebra 1 or Integrated Mathematics 1